savannahmdavis/IDC6940_PredictingStress/README.md

 In Progress

 Current Phase:
-- Data exploration and model development
-- Beginning to draft Methods section
+- Finishing Methods section
+- Polishing the rest of the paper
+- Drafting the slides